 transition(from, to, condition, immediate, reset, synchronize, priority) Arguments "from" and "to" are block instances and "condition" is a Boolean argument.
 The optional arguments "immediate", "reset", and "synchronize" are of type Boolean, have parametric variability and a default of true , true , false respectively.
 The optional argument "priority" is of type Integer, has parametric variability and a default of 1.
-This operator defines a transition from instance "from" to instance "to".
+This operator defines a transition from instance "from" to in- stance "to".
 The "from" and "to" instances become states of a state machine.
 The transition fires when condition = true if immediate = true (this is called an "immediate transition") or previous (condition) when immediate = false (this is called a "delayed transition").
-Argument "priority" defines the priority of firing when several transitions could fire.
-In this case the transition with the smallest value of "priority" fires.
-It is required that priority $\geq 1$ and that for all transitions from the same state, the priorities are different.
-If reset = true , the states of the target state are reinitialized, i.e. state machines are restarted in initial state and state variables are reset to their start values.
-If synchronize=true, any transition is disabled until all state machines of the from-state have reached final states, i.e. states without outgoing transitions.
-For the precise details about firing a transition, see section 17.3. initialState(state) Argument "state" is the block instance that is defined to be the initial state of a state machine.
+Argument "priority" defines the priority of firing when several transitions from the same state, the priority ≥ 1 and that for all transitions from the same state, the priorities are different.
+If reset = true , the states of the target state and state variables are reset to their start values.
+If synchro- nize=true, any transition is disabled until all state machines of the from-state have reached final states, i.e. states without outgoing transitions.
+For the precise details about firing a transition, see initialState(state) section 17.3.
+Argument "state" is the block instance that is defined to be the initial state of a state machine.
 At the first clock tick of the state machine, this state becomes active.

-The transition-, and initial State-equations may only be used in equations and may not be used inside if-equations with non-parametric condition, or in when-equations.
+The transition-, and initialState-equations may only be used in equations and may not be used inside if-equations with non-parametric condition, or in when-equations.